chnm/crdh/_essays/v06-01-across-the-color-line.md

 conducting with service members indicating that racial friction could well spill over from occasional conflict into open rebellion and anarchic violence.
 Just gathering opinion data related to race had been fraught.
-The army's survey program did not even include Black soldiers when it was inaugurated the day after Pearl Harbor in December 1941, and their inclusion only followed the application of sustained pressure from Black leaders.
+The army's survey program did not even include Black soldiers in the first survey administered the day after Pearl Harbor in December 1941.
+Their inclusion only followed the application of sustained pressure from
+Black leaders.
 Even then, the psychologists and social scientists conducting research for the military wanted assurances that they would be "sufficiently protected against possible repercussions."
 The phrasing